 A Herx reaction is a short-term reaction in the body that happens as a response to detoxification.
-People experiencing this type of detox reaction may experience symptoms like sweating, fatigue, headache, nausea, chills body aches, sore throat, joint and muscle pain, or other symptoms.
-Though these may typically be thought of as negative things associated with illness, in the case of detoxification, these symptoms are actually positive signs of healing.
+People experiencing this type of detox reaction may experience symptoms like sweating, fatigue, headache, nausea, chills, body aches, sore throat, joint and muscle pain, or other symptoms.
+Though these symptoms are typically negative things associated with illness, these symptoms are positive signs of healing in the case of detoxification.

-The Herx reaction was first described in 1895 by Adolf Jarisch, an Austrian dermatologist, and later in 1902 by Karl Herxheimer, a German dermatologist.
-This type of detoxification reaction is sometimes referred to as a die-off reaction, as it commonly occurs when certain toxic organisms are killed during a cleanse, such as parasites, candida, or bad bacteria.
+The Herx reaction was first described in 1895 by Adolf Jarisch, an Austrian dermatologist.
+And later, in 1902, Karl Herxheimer, a German dermatologist.
+This type of detoxification reaction is a die-off reaction.
+It commonly occurs when certain toxic organisms die off during a cleanse, such as parasites, candida, or harmful bacteria.

-A Herx reaction is the body's natural response to the process of detoxification, and it is especially triggered by intense forms of detoxification, and those who follow more intensive detox cleanses are likely to experience worse symptoms than those who take a gentler approach.
+A Herx reaction is the body's natural response to the process of detoxification.
+Intense forms of detoxification especially trigger this reaction.
+And those who follow more intensive detox programs are likely to experience worse symptoms than those who take a gentler approach.

-You can reduce the symptoms of a Herx reaction by reducing the substance or method that is causing the detoxification and to be a bit gentler in your approach, as well as by following certain tips such as drinking a lot of water, consuming prebiotic foods, getting plenty of sleep, taking an Epsom salt bath, doing Ozone therapy, supplementing with Liposomal Vitamin C or colloidal silver, and eating a nutrient-dense diet.
+You can reduce the symptoms of a Herx reaction by reducing the substance or method causing the detoxification.
+Be a bit gentler in your approach, as well as by following specific tips such as drinking a lot of water, consuming prebiotic foods, getting plenty of sleep, taking an Epsom salt bath, doing Ozone therapy, supplementing with Liposomal Vitamin C or colloidal silver, and eating a nutrient-dense diet.